China struggles to revive manufacturing amid virus outbreak

 Haier Group, one of the world's biggest home appliance manufacturers, said its suppliers are back to about 80% of normal production.
 The company said its own factories will be operating normally by the end of February.

-Some smaller companies that lack the resources of global industrial giants and might be the only source of a critical component are struggling to reopen.
+Some smaller companies that lack the resources of global industrial giants but might be the only source of a critical component are struggling to reopen.

-Others manufacturers looking for alternative suppliers say foreign sources can’t match Chinese prices or service, according to Global Sources.
+Others manufacturers are looking for alternative suppliers but say foreign sources can’t match Chinese prices or service, according to Global Sources.